 As mentioned elsewhere on this site, although I list below some of my specialisms, it may be useful to know that evidence consistently points to the 'click' between client and therapist as being more important in meeting aims than finding a therapist that has worked with a particular issue before.

 Coaching often addresses the interface of the professional and personal.
 Therefore there can be a significant overlap, where both counselling and coaching may address confidence and competency at work; decision-making; leadership skills; communication and interpersonal difficulties; barriers to progression etc.

 Each session is 50 minutes.
 I'm available on weekdays during the day and evenings.

-I charge £60 per session.
+I charge £70 per session for individuals and £85 for couples.
 I'm open to discussing concessions in cases of hardship.

 Please contact me if you have any other questions or to discuss these.